2017 Annual Dinner

 “The business has three distinct units, crushing and refining, Manildra Packing which assembles 20 litre steel drums and packs oil in drums and BIB and Manildra Stockfeeds which produces a range of feeds for domestic and export customers.”

-On a personal note, Peter is married to Sarah and they have three children, Georgie and Sophie at university and Hamish, who is in Year 11.
+On a personal note, Peter is married to Sarah and they have three children, Georgie, Sophie and Hamish.

-Peter’s story will fit perfectly with FarmLink’s continuing theme of country hospitality which proved such a success last year as guests gathered for a celebration of regional agriculture.
+Peter’s story fitted perfectly with FarmLink’s continuing theme of country hospitality which always proves such a success as guests gather for a celebration of regional agriculture.